-- If the option is not given, or is given without a value (--malloc-lib=), LD_PRELOAD is not modified and no attempt is made to use tcmalloc. - Prior to MySQL 5.7.31, if the option is given as --malloc-lib=tcmalloc, mysqld_safe looks for a tcmalloc library in /usr/lib and then in the MySQL pkglibdir location (for example, / usr/local/mysql/lib or whatever is appropriate).
+- If the option is not given, or is given without a value (--malloc-lib=), LD_PRELOAD is not modified and no attempt is made to use tcmalloc. - Prior to MySQL 8.0.21, if the option is given as --malloc-lib=tcmalloc, mysqld_safe looks for a tcmalloc library in /usr/lib.
 If tmalloc is found, its path name is added to the beginning of the LD_PRELOAD value for mysqld.
 If tcmalloc is not found, mysqld_safe aborts with an error.

-As of MySQL 5.7.31, tcmalloc is not a permitted value for the --malloc-lib option.
+As of MySQL 8.0.21, tcmalloc is not a permitted value for the --malloc-lib option.